Melchior d'Hondecoeter: Biography

 Very few of his pictures are dated, around twenty of them, though more are signed.
 Notable are Jackdaw deprived of his Borrowed Plumes (1671), at the Mauritshuis in The Hague, of which Earl Cadogan has an authentic copy; Game and Poultry and A Spaniel hunting a Partridge (1672), in the Royal Museums of Fine Arts of Belgium; A Park with Poultry (1686) at the Hermitage of St Petersburg.

 Hondecoeter also painted wall hangings with views of buildings and parks.
 Stadtholder William III employed Hondecoeter, in great favour with the magnates of the Dutch Republic, to paint his menagerie at Het Loo, and the picture, now at The Hague museum, shows that he could at a pinch overcome the difficulty of representing India's cattle, elephants and gazelles.
 But he is better in homelier works, with which he adorned the royal castles of Bensberg and Oranienstein at different periods of his life.
 His earliest works are more conscientious, lighter and more transparent than his later ones.
 At all times he is bold of touch and sure of eye, giving the motion of birds with great spirit and accuracy.

 According to the RKD his registered pupils were Willem Hendrik Wilhelmus van Royen and Jan Weenix.
 He was followed by or influenced D. Birrius, Peter Casteels (III), Adriaen van Oolen, Felice Boselli, Angelo Maria Crivelli, Tobias Stranover, Charles Collins (c.
 1680-1744), Marmaduke Cradock, Adriaen Coorte, Jan van Huysum, and Elias Vonck.

 Collections

 His masterpieces are at The Hague, Soestdijk and at Amsterdam (The Floating Feather), but there are fine examples in the Wallace Collection and Belton House in England, and in the public galleries of Berlin, Budapest, Caen, Cologne, Copenhagen, Detroit, Dresden, Dublin, Florence, Glasgow, Hanover, Karlsruhe, Kassel, London, Lyon, Lille, Melbourne, Montpellier, Munich, Paris, Poltava, Riga, Rotterdam, Rouen, Stuttgart, Schwerin, Vaduz, Warsaw and Vienna.
 The largest Hondecoeter exhibition to date was held in Berlin in 2010, where 18 of his works were shown at the Neue Nationalgalerie as part of Willem de Rooij's installation 'Intolerance'.

-Utah Museum of Fine Arts

 In popular culture

 His painting 'A Pelican and other Birds near a Pool’, otherwise known as ‘The Floating Feather’ (c.
 1680), was used by William Doyle (musician) for the cover of his album Great Spans of Muddy Time.